 Introduction to MySQL WHERE Clause

 When working with databases, we use various commands to communicate with the database and perform the required operations.
-In MySQL, we use SQL that is the structured query language that helps us write the query statements in a certain format understandable to the MySQL server.
-When writing the statements there is often a necessity to apply certain conditions and restrictions on certain columns of the tables to retrieve the specific expected result set.
-Where clause in MySQL helps in specifying such conditions that can filter out the result of the table or filter the result set of combinations of multiple tables through the join.
+In MySQL, we use SQL, the structured query language that helps us write the query statements in a specific format understandable to the MySQL server.
+When writing the statements there is often necessary to apply certain conditions and restrictions on certain columns of the tables to retrieve the specific expected result set.
+Where clause in MySQL helps specify conditions that can filter out the result of the table or filter the result set of combinations of multiple tables through the join.

-In this article, we will learn about how we can use the where clause in MySQL query statements to filter out the result set, further, we will see its syntax, working and implementation with the help of certain examples.
+In this article, we will learn how to use the where clause in MySQL query statements to filter out the result set; further, we will see its syntax, working, and implementation with the help of specific examples.

 Syntax:

-The syntax of where clause is as defined below:
+The syntax of the where clause is as defined below:

 SELECT list_of_selections FROM name_of_table WHERE filter_conditions;